joelczk/writeups/HTB/Forge.md

 Last login: Fri Aug 20 01:32:18 2021 from 10.10.14.6
 user@forge:~$
 ```

+###  Code analysis of remote-manage.py
 Now, we will check for programs or scripts that can be executed with root privileges without password.
 This can be checked using ```sudo -l```.
-Here, we realize that ```/usr/bin/python3 /opt/remote-manage``` can be executed with root privileges without the need for any password.
+Here, we realize that ```/usr/bin/python3 /opt/remote-manage.py``` can be executed with root privileges without the need for any password.

 ```
 user@forge:~$ sudo -l